Ukraine's President Zelenskiy rejects prime minister's resignation | DW | 17.01.2020

 Honchurak was caught up in controversy after an audio recording emerged earlier this week that appeared to show him questioning Zelenskiy's ability to manage the economy.

 He called Zelenskiy a "layman" in economics and said the president should be better educated.
-Zelenskiy is a former comedian with no political experience until he came to office in 2019.
+Zelenskiy is a former comedian with no political experience until he came into office in 2019.

 Read more: Ukraine's Oleksiy Honcharuk: From political outsider to prime minister

 "I came to the position to fulfill the program of the president.
-He is for me a model of openness and decency," Honcharuk said on Facebook.
+He is for me a model of openness and decency," Honcharuk said earlier on Friday on Facebook.

 "However, in order to remove any doubts about our respect and trust in the president, I wrote a letter of resignation and handed it to the president with the right to submit it to Parliament," he added.

-He had previously claimed the recording was faked.
-He said it was a compilation of "fragments of recorded government meetings," and he blamed unidentified "influential groups" for making it look as if he didn't respect the president.
+Honcharuk had claimed the recording was a compilation of "fragments of recorded government meetings," and he blamed unidentified "influential groups" for making it look as if he didn't respect the president.

 'Second chance'